-We use external companies to collect or process personal data on our behalf, for example, when we send out a large mailing like our newsletter or our Christmas raffle.
+We use external companies to collect or process personal data on our behalf, for example, when we send out a large mailing like our newsletter.
 We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal data we have shared.

 Some of our suppliers may run their operations outside the European Economic Area (EEA).
 After Brexit, the UK may be outside the EEA.
 Although companies may not be subject to same data protection laws as companies based in the UK, we will take steps to make sure they provide an adequate level of protection in accordance with UK data protection law.
 By submitting your personal information to us you agree to the transfer, storing or processing at a location outside the EEA.

 We may need to disclose your details if required to the police, regulatory bodies or legal advisors.

 We will only ever share your data in other circumstances if we have your explicit and informed consent.

 How do we maintain your records?